NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2014-11-03-Working-With-Rasters-in-R-Python-GIS.md

 After completing this activity, you will:
 <ol>
-<li>The key attributes required to work with raster data including: spatial extent, coordinate reference system and spatial resolution.</li>
+<li>Know the key attributes required to work with raster data including: spatial extent, coordinate reference system and spatial resolution.</li>
 <li>Understand what a spatial extent it.</li>
 <li>Generally understand spatial references of large raster data cubes.</li>
 </ol>